pulumi/deploy-demos/README.md

 # Pulumi Deploy

-Pulumi Deploy is a new product to power infrastructure and plaform automation.
+Pulumi Deploy is a new product to power infrastructure and platform automation.
 It consists of three components:

 1. __The Programmatic Deployment API__ - run Pulumi programs (`pulumi up`, `pulumi refresh`, etc) on Pulumi Service hardware (api.pulumi.com).
 2. __Deployment Visualization__ - rich UX to visualize deployment status, deployment logs, and queueing from via the Pulumi Service Console (app.pulumi.com). (coming soon!)